What can be added

 Although albums can have several release dates for different parts of the world, we use only the very first one.
 Other dates can be added in the "Additional info" box.

 Splits and VA

 Some CDs have more than one artist on them.
 Use the bands dropdown to add all featured bands to the album - the album will then appear in each one's discography.
 In the tracklist, either break songs intro groups (if each artist has several songs) with artist name and tracks listed below, or put artist name before each song (if each has only one song) - ex: "# Iron Maiden - The Trooper".
-Splits can be Singles, EPs, Studio albums or VA, depending on their length and content.
+Splits should be labelled as "EP" for the type, and include "[Split]" at the end of the title.

 Please refer to the working with images